AJ-44/st/README.md

 ## other stuff
 * If you aren't using [pywal](https://github.com/dylanaraps/pywal), the default color scheme is used.
 * To enable pywal persistance add: wal -R > /dev/null 2>&1 to your .bashrc file.
 The pywal scheme will continue to work until changed or #commented out.
-* Read or change keybinds, default font/size, etc. in **config.h** .
-Bindings are what you'd expect, besides:
+* Read or change keybinds, default font/size, etc. in **config.h** - any changes or patch additions reqire recompiling with the install command below.
+* Bindings are what you'd expect, besides:
   - ```alt + c``` & ```alt + v``` for copy-paste
   - ```alt + a``` & ```alt + s``` to increase and decrease alpha (transparency) respectively
   - ```alt + shift + k``` & ```alt + shift + j``` to increase and decrease font size, respectively